fs-linguistics/fs-linguistics.github.io/pages/iscl-ba-thesis.md

 The unofficial(!) guide to steps to follow for registering and submitting your BA thesis in the Computational Linguistics programme.
 They are based on my experiences writing my BA thesis in summer 2018, and the information I'd have found useful to know beforehand.

 1. Find an advisor.
 They need to have at least an MA degree.
-As the ISCL BA coordinator, Prof. Eberle is the person to go to if you have questions about the process of writing your thesis but no advisor yet.
+The ISCL BA coordinator (as of November 2020: Dr. Çöltekin) is the person to go to if you have questions about the process of writing your thesis but no advisor yet.
-He also usually supervises a lot of BA theses.
+Generally, it's a good idea to talk with potential advisors early on so you can find out if your research interests line up and if they have time to supervise your thesis.
-Generally, it's a good idea to talk with potential advisors early on so you can find out if your research interests line up and if they have time to be supervise your thesis.
+Most students' advisors are lecturers whose classes they have taken or researchers they know from their Hiwi work.
 2. Find a *specific* topic you want to research.
 This can take quite some time!
 At this stage, you should already get into the relevant background literature and (if it's a practical topic) try out which approaches might work for your project.
 Discussing your ideas with your advisor helps narrowing down a broader topic to a clear-cut question you can actually tackle in your BA thesis.